By using this site, you agree to the Privacy Policy and Terms of Use.

 What medicines require electronic export certificates?

-All human medicines manufactured in the UK and intended for export to international markets require certificates through the new electronic system.
+Human medicines manufactured in the UK and intended for export to international markets require certificates through the new electronic system, according to MHRA guidance.
 This includes prescription medicines, over-the-counter drugs, and other regulated pharmaceutical products.

-How does the digital system improve processing times?
+How does the digital system change the process?

-The implementation of electronic export certificates reflects the UK’s commitment to regulatory modernisation following Brexit, as the country establishes independent pharmaceutical oversight systems.
-This digital infrastructure positions the UK to maintain competitive pharmaceutical export capabilities while ensuring robust safety standards for international medicine trade.
+The implementation of electronic export certificates reflects the UK’s regulatory modernisation efforts, as the country establishes digital pharmaceutical oversight systems.
+This electronic infrastructure supports the UK’s pharmaceutical export processes while maintaining safety standards for international medicine trade.

 Source: Human medicines: register of electronic export certificates